ADV 3001 Advertising Strategy 3 Credits

 ADV 3403 Branding 3 Credits

-Principles of branding and brand strategy.
-Students will learn to think creatively and critically about strategies and tactics applied to build and manage brands with insight into diverse audiences.
+Principles of branding and brand strategy; learn to think creatively and critically about strategies and tactics applied to build and manage brands with insight into diverse audiences.

-The acquisition, evaluation and analysis of information for advertising decisions.
-Emphasis on understanding the scientific method, developing explicit and measurable research objectives, selecting appropriate methodologies and analyzing data.
+Acquiring, evaluating, and analyzing information for advertising decisions.
+Emphasizes understanding the scientific method, developing explicit and measurable research objectives, selecting appropriate methodologies, and analyzing data.

 ADV 3502 Advertising Sales 3 Credits

 Principles of selling media time and space to advertisers.
 An overview of sales opportunities and challenges in the various advertising media.
 How to prepare and deliver effective sales presentations.

 ADV 3920C Professional Workshop in Advertising 1-3 Credits

 Short-term intensive workshops in selected areas of professional development, skills, and projects.
 Workshops taught by professionals and often occur over three-day weekend periods.
 Topics change from semester to semester, with a focus on industry skills and subjects learned best from within a professional context.

 Application of creative strategy/concepts, copywriting and design to the creation of advertising for traditional and nontraditional media.
 To evaluate and present creative work, create ads for multicultural audiences.